cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak-types.md

 <img src="{{ "/assets/images/odysseymain.png" | absolute_url }}" width="250" class="align-right"/>

 This jailbreak works by running the exploit through an app on the device itself.
 The app, however, must be resigned every 7 days if sideloaded with a standard Apple ID.
-Utilities like AltStore and ReProvision make this process far easier.
+Utilities like AltStore, ReProvisionFix, and AltDaemon make this process far easier.

 Due to the nature of how the exploit is applied, these jailbreaks are easily removable through their respective app.

-A few examples of semi-untethered jailbreaks include [Odyssey](installing-odyssey), [Chimera](installing-chimera), [Electra](installing-electra), and [unc0ver](installing-unc0ver).
+A few examples of semi-untethered jailbreaks include [Odyssey](installing-odyssey), [Chimera](installing-chimera), and [Electra](installing-electra).

 ### Semi-Tethered Jailbreaks
 ---